SAP/jenkins-library/documentation/docs/guidedtour.md

          space: '<your-space>'
          credentialsId: 'CF_CREDENTIALSID'
    ```
+   **Note:** look after the indentation of the step within the YAML.
+Specify the `organisation` and `space` properties.
+For more information about the configuration, see the [Common Configuration Guide][resources-configuration] and [cloudFoundryDeploy][resources-step-cloudFoundryDeploy].
-   Look after the indentation of a step.
-The key `CF_CREDENTIALSID` refers to a user-password credential you must create in Jenkins: In Jenkins, choose **Credentials** from the main menu and add a **Username with Password** entry.
+1. The key `CF_CREDENTIALSID` refers to a user-password credential you must create in Jenkins: In Jenkins, choose **Credentials** from the main menu and add a **Username with Password** entry.
    <p align="center">
    ![Add Credentials](images/JenkinsCredentials-1.png "Add Credentials")
    </p>
-   For more information about the configuration, see the [Common Configuration Guide][resources-configuration] and [cloudFoundryDeploy][resources-step-cloudFoundryDeploy].

 1. Save the Credential

 1. Save your changes to your remote repository.

-1. To run your pipeline, choose **Build Now** in the job UI. **Result:** The pipeline processed the 3 stages.
+1. To run your pipeline, choose **Build Now** in the job UI. **Result:** The pipeline processed the three stages "prepare", "build" and "deploy".
    <p align="center">
    ![Build Now](images/JenkinsPipelineJob.png "Stage View")
    </p>

-If your pipeline fails, compare its files to the final [Jenkinsfile][guidedtour-sample.jenkins], the [config.yml][guidedtour-sample.config], and the [mta.yaml][guidedtour-sample.mta]. **Note: Yaml files are surprisingly sensitive regarding indentation.**
+If your pipeline fails, compare its files to the final [Jenkinsfile][guidedtour-sample.jenkins], the [config.yml][guidedtour-sample.config], and the [mta.yaml][guidedtour-sample.mta]. **Note**: YAML files are surprisingly sensitive regarding indentation.

 ## Open Application